typicalday/dogen-firebase-extensions/dogen-ap/PREINSTALL.md

    - Finalize the installation and wait for it to complete.
 We will send you an email with further instructions.
    - **Note:** API keys and invitation codes work on a per project basis.
 If you have multiple Firebase projects, each one will need its own separate extension installation, API key, and invitation code (or waitlist entry if left blank).
 7. **Update your Firestore Rules**
-   - Dogen AP is a Firebase client application like any other.
+   - Dogen AP is a Firebase client application.
 It facilitates access to your Firestore data, but the underlying logged in user must have the appropriate permissions to access the data.
 You can use the following Firestore rules to grant global access to Dogen AP admins or you can create more granular rules to suit your needs.
      ```plaintext
         rules_version = '2';
         service cloud.firestore {